pbc86/pbc86.github.io/index.md

 TODO:

 - Change font size of "Recent Posts"
 - Favicon not show up in Home Page when using Safari
+- Default front matter